bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 4°
-- Mostly Clear
+- Partly Cloudy
-- 75% humidity
+- 69% humidity
 - 6 mph wind
-- 27% cloud cover
+- 55% cloud cover
 - 49 AQI 🟩
 - About 9.1 inches of snow on the ground